 Cam Jurgens News: Cleared to face Kansas City

-Jurgens (back) doesn't carry an injury designation for Super Bowl LIX on Sunday, Feb.
-9 against the Chiefs.
+Jurgens (back) doesn't carry an injury designation into Sunday's Super Bowl LIX matchup versus Kansas City.

-Jurgens wasn't able to start the NFC Championship Game against the Commanders due to the injury, but he was able to come on in relief of an injured Landon Dickerson (knee) to play 27 offensive snaps.
-Both Dickerson and Jurgens are now cleared to face Kansas City on Feb.
-9.
+Jurgens practiced in full this week, and both he and LG Landon Dickerson (knee) are cleared to play Sunday.
+Jurgens was unable to start the NFC Championship two weeks ago against the Commanders but did come on in relief after Dickerson went down with an injury.
+Jurgens should be back at center for the Super Bowl, allowing Dickerson to kick back to left guard.

 Win Your League With RotoWire!